The pneumococcal vaccine protects against serious and potentially fatal pneumococcal infections. It's also known as the pneumonia vaccine.

 How often is the pneumococcal vaccine given?

-Babies receive 3 doses of pneumococcal vaccine at:
+Babies born on or after 1 January 2020 have 2 doses of pneumococcal vaccine at:

 - 1 year